Jacob Weinroth: Legal career

 On 31 December 2009, he was indicted for bribery and money laundering.
 He was tried in the Tel Aviv District Court.
 On 31 October 2011, the court cleared him of all charges.

 Weinroth was a member of the defense team of Israeli Foreign Minister Avigdor Lieberman, who was tried for corruption and acquitted in November 2013.

+In 2025, an arbitrator ruled in favor of Moises and Mendi Gertner, concluding that they had entrusted Weinroth with tens of millions of dollars in 2005 to transfer to another of his clients, Dan Gertler, but that he had failed to do so.
+As a result, Weinroth’s heirs were ordered to pay 37.7 million dollars plus interest, bringing the total to approximately 120 million dollars.